Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Summary

-Klippel-Trenaunay syndrome (KTS) is a rare disorder that is present at birth (congenital) and is characterized by a triad of cutaneous capillary malformation (“port-wine stain”), lymphatic anomalies, and abnormal veins in association with variable overgrowth of soft tissue and bone.
-KTS occurs most frequently in the lower limb and less commonly in the upper extremity and trunk.
+Klippel-Trenaunay syndrome (KTS) is a rare vascular disorder that is present at birth (congenital) and characterized by three features: cutaneous capillary malformation (“port-wine stain”), lymphatic anomalies and abnormal veins in association with variable overgrowth of soft tissue and bone.
+KTS occurs most frequently in the lower limb and less commonly in the upper extremity.

 Introduction

-The eponym KTS has generated controversy in the medical literature since the first report of the condition in the early 20th century.
-The French physicians, Klippel and Trenaunay, described patients with capillary stains (improperly called “hemangiomas” at that time), venous varicosities, and overgrowth.
-At about the same time, the English dermatologist Parkes Weber reported the combination of “hemangiomas” and overgrowth of a limb.
-For many years, the names of all three physicians were linked as a confusing (and incorrect) term “Klippel-Weber-Trenaunay syndrome,” which still is (unfortunately) sometimes used to this day.
+The eponym KTS generated controversy in the medical literature since the first report of the condition in the early 20th century.
+The French physicians, Klippel and Trenaunay, described patients with capillary stains (improperly called “hemangiomas” at that time), venous varicosities and overgrowth.
+In the same era, the English dermatologist, Parkes Weber, reported the combination of “hemangiomas” and overgrowth of a limb.
+For many years, the names of all three physicians were linked as a confusing (and incorrect) term “Klippel-Weber-Trenaunay syndrome,” which unfortunately is sometimes used to this day.

 Since the latter 20th century, it is well-recognized that Parkes Weber and Klippel-Trenaunay syndromes are entirely different.
 Parkes Weber syndrome consists of fast-flow, multiple microscopic arteriovenous connections with variable capillary staining of an enlarged limb (usually the lower extremity).
-By genetic testing, many of these patients have a dominant, germline mutation in the gene RASA1.
-In contrast, KTS is a slow-flow combined vascular disorder involving abnormal capillaries (C), lymphatics (L) and veins (V).
-Therefore, many investigators use the abbreviation CLVM, rather than KTS, and restrict the designation for patients who have all three vascular anomalies.
-Other authors apply the KTS term more broadly and include patients with only capillary stain (CM) or only capillary and venous anomalies (CVM) in the limb in the absence of lymphatic abnormalities.
-Now that germline and somatic mutations have been identified, it will be possible to more precisely designate patients with these various combinations of vascular anomalies.
+In contrast, KTS is a slow flow combined vascular disorder involving abnormal capillaries (C), lymphatics (L) and veins (V).
+Therefore, many investigators use the abbreviation CLVM, rather than KTS, and restrict the designation for patients who have all three anomalous vascular components.
+Other authors apply the KTS term more broadly and include patients with only capillary stain (CM) or combined capillary and venous anomalies (CVM) in the lower limb in the absence of lymphatic abnormalities.
+Now that genetic testing is available, it is possible to more precisely diagnose patients with these various combinations of vascular anomalies.

 • Next section >